The Whangarei Heads Activities You Can’t Miss

 For a more challenging but memorable thing to do at the Whangarei Heads, don’t miss the Bream Head Scenic Reserve!
 The sheer cliff faces that form Bream Head are the weathered remains of volcanoes that erupted around 20 million years ago.
 The forest at Bream Head is a refuge for rare vegetation and wildlife including kiwi birds.
 The Te Whara Track is a 5-6 hour one-way hike, while there are also shorter walks like the 3-hour return Peach Cove Track which links with the Te Whara Track and provides an overnight option at the Peach Cove Hut.

 Location: The Te Whara track goes between the Ocean Beach car park on Ranui Road and the Urquharts Bay car park.
-The Peach Cove Track can be found 4km along Ocean Beach Road.
+The Peach Cove Track can be found 4km (2 miles) along Ocean Beach Road.

 5. Stop by Parua Bay